pallets/click/docs/commands.rst

 Custom Multi Commands
 ---------------------

-In addition to using :func:`click.group` you can also build your own custom multi commands.
+In addition to using :func:`click.group`, you can also build your own custom multi commands.
 This is useful when you want to support commands being loaded lazily from plugins.